scala/docs.scala-lang/_overviews/plugins/index.md

       val amount = five / 0
                         ^
     one error found
-    $

-When you are happy with how the plugin behaves, you can install it by putting it in the directory `misc/scala-devel/plugins` within your Scala installation.
-You can install your plugin with the following commands:
+When you are happy with how the plugin behaves, you may wish to publish the JAR to a Maven or Ivy repository where it can be resolved by a build tool.

-    $ mkdir -p $SCALA_HOME/misc/scala-devel/plugins
-    $ cp divbyzero.jar $SCALA_HOME/misc/scala-devel/plugins
-    $

-Now the plugin will be loaded by default:

-    $ scalac Test.scala
-    Test.scala:3: error: definitely division by zero
-      val amount = five / 0
-                        ^
-    one error found
-    $
+sbt, for example, provides an `addCompilerPlugin` method you can call in your build definition, e.g.:

+    addCompilerPlugin("org.divbyzero" % "divbyzero" % "1.0")

+Note however that `addCompilerPlugin` only adds the JAR to the compilation classpath; it doesn't actually enable the plugin.
+To do that, you must customize `scalacOptions` to include the appropriate `-Xplugin` call.
+To shield users from having to know this, it's relatively common for compiler plugin authors to also write an accompanying sbt plugin that takes of customizing the classpath and compiler options appropriately.
+Then using your plugin only requires adding an `addSbtPlugin(...)` call to `project/plugins.sbt`.

 ## Useful compiler options